thomasgardner4PU/COMP3000/README.md

 # COMP3000 - The Mindfulness Associate
-The repository will be the primary source of code for the COMP3000 Computing Project 'Mindfulness' a meditation application for students who are struggling with the stress of coursework.
+The repository will be the primary source of code for the COMP3000 Computing Project 'The Mindfulness Associate' a meditation/managagement application for students who are struggling with the stress of life involving coursework, social relationships and employment.

 # Project Vision